Sitecore/jss/docs/data/routes/docs/introduction/why-jss/en.md

 JSS is a set of npm packages:
 1. Core packages that abstract away the "Sitecore stuff" like talking to different Sitecore APIs,
 2. Framework-specific packages with components that render data managed by the core packages, and
-3. Simple starter apps for every supported framework.
+3. Simple app samples for every supported framework.

 ## Why JSS
 Without JSS, integrating a front-end framework with an authoring interface as flexible as Sitecore's would be a large undertaking, and some authoring features would likely need to be sacrificed.
 This is because front-end frameworks require developers to build the UI component hierarchies in code.
 This assumes a workflow where developers control the component composition.
 But if we want Content Authors to remain in control, and therefore we cannot know the component hierarchy at build-time, building with front-end frameworks becomes a challenge.
 And this is the challenge that JSS solves.